A-Liga: Format

-Scope
+Changes

 From 1994 to 2005/06 the league consisted of 8 teams playing each other 3 times and the best team then was awarded the championship.
 The last team was relegated with the second-to-last team facing the second team of the 1st Division in play-offs.

-2006/07 was a transition year, because the league was extended to 10 teams.
-The last team after the season played a relegation match against the third placed team of the 1. division, for a place in Elitedivisionen.
+2006/07 was a transition year as the league expanded to 10 teams.
+The last placed team after the season played a relegation match against the third placed team of the 1st Division, for a place in Elitedivisionen.
 The top two teams of the 1. division were automatically promoted.

 From 2007/08 to 2012/13 the league consisted of 10 teams.
 Those 10 teams played a double round robin as a regular season.
-After that there are 2 Playoff Groups.
-Place 1 to 4 of the regular season play the Championship Playoff.
-Place 5 to 10 play the Relegation Playoff.
+After that there would be two play-off groups; first to fourth-placed of the regular season would play for the championship, while fifth to tenth-placed would play to stay in the top flight.
 In the Playoffs, the points accumulated over the regular season are divided by 2 (rounding up if necessary).
 Those points are the starting points for the playoffs.
 The Championship group plays another round robin (6 matches each) with the winner being awarded the championship title.
 The Relegation Group plays a single round robin (5 matches each) after which, the bottom two clubs are relegated.

 The 2013/14 season again was played only with eight teams.
 The top six after the regular season play a championship league, the seventh and the eight placed teams play in a qualification league determining whether they keep their spots or get relegated.

 In August 2025, it was announced that the 2026–2027 season would be expanded to include 10 teams.